Sharanya-create/100-days-of-code/log.md

 **Thoughts**: Today's programming assignment was very easy but I still ended up getting confused, by missing a simple line I wasn't getting output.
 But then I figured it out and solved.
 At first I couldn't understand the question itself but then I made it out and yes I have realized that I need to stay calm and fresh inorder to code perfectly.
 Even after building an entire python application that interacts with database , I couldn't solve a simple problem statement and reason was that I was getting anxious and my eyes were paining badly.
 Hence today I realized how important is health of mind for coding.
 But though, my headache could never put me into such confusions..my eye ache and anxiety managed.
 Hence I had a walk around, took some fresh air and then could figure out my mistake and solved it.

 **Link(s) to work**: --

+### Day 67: Hackerrank Challenge and About me website date:22-7-2020

+**Today's Progress**: Completed tuples challenge on hackerrank and taught my brother some CSS with that we completed his about me website some 90% now only media queries remain.
+By teaching him I revised my concepts on html and css.

+**Thoughts**: It was a great time coding today.

+**Link(s) to work**cannot upload hackerrank challenge solution as it may lead to cheating but would surely upload my brother's website ones it's fully completed.